Kieran Maguire: Studies and other media appearances

 Kieran also contributes to football website Football CFB.

 Personal life

 Maguire was born in the Elephant and Castle in London on 1st March 1962 to Irish parents.
 He attended Brighton Hove & Sussex Sixth Form College before graduating in economics at the University of Manchester.

-As well as his wife, commonly referred to as The Baroness on his podcast, Maguire is a fan of the bands The Chameleons, The Jam, and Joy Division and football club Brighton & Hove Albion, where he holds a season ticket.
+Maguire is a fan of the bands The Chameleons, The Jam, and Joy Division and football club Brighton & Hove Albion, where he holds a season ticket.